LeonardoSMSoares/NLP-with-Python/README.md

 Online courses (LinkedIn):

-* NLP with Python for Machine Learning Essential Training, by Derek Jedamski.
+* NLP with Python for Machine Learning Essential Training, by Derek Jedamski;
 * Advanced NLP with Python for Machine Learning, by Derek Jedamski.